alexwlchan/alexwlchan.net/src/_drafts/inclusive-conferences.md

 	> When standing as a group of people, always leave room for 1 person to join your group.

+And at PyCon UK last year, there was a #social channel in the conference Slack.
+If a group of people were going out for the evening, and had room for a few more, they'd post it in this channel -- and people would often take up that invitation.

+<div class="post__separator" aria-hidden="true">&#9672;</div>

 ## Putting it into practice